 - Help-seeking (treatment utilization, stigma, barriers to care, healthcare access, psychosocial factors)

-Below, I provide additional detail about two high-demand consultation topics: instrument development and bifactor analysis.
+Below, I provide additional detail about two topics: career exploration and instrument development.

 It is easy to create a set of items, call it a scale, and add the scores of all items together to create a total score.
 It is much harder to create an instrument that provides reliable and valid scores that truly measure the thing you are trying to measure.